 The smoke point of oil is the temperature at which it stops cooking and starts to burn.
-There are several types of oils available on your grocery store shelf, and each of them have a slightly different smoke point.
+There are several types of oils available on your grocery store shelf, and each of them has a slightly different smoke point.

 The following chart contains general smoking point temperatures.
-It's important to note that these temperatures are affected by various elements including refinement, contamination, moisture and age of the oil.
+It’s important to note that these temperatures are affected by various elements, including refinement, contamination, moisture, and age of the oil.

 Type Of Oil

 446F / 230C

 Rice Bran Oil

 520F / 271C